havocado/semantic_mapping/README.md

 - `depth`: Depth frame obtained from a depth sensor.
 - `semantic`: Semantic segmentation obtained from a semantic sensor.
 - `position`: Position of the camera.
+- `resolution`: Resolution of the frames.
+This has to be same for both depth and semantic frames.
 - `quat`: Rotation of the camera.
 - `hfov`: Field of view.
 Default: 90